FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 - [Metamask](https://metamask.io/): MetaMask is a software cryptocurrency wallet used to interact with the Ethereum blockchain.
-- [Vs Code Solidity Extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity): VS Code extensions that integrates with the Nethereum code generator to create Contract integration definitions.
+- [Vs Code Solidity Extension](https://marketplace.visualstudio.com/items?itemName=JuanBlanco.solidity): VS Code extensions that integrate with the Nethereum code generator to create Contract integration definitions.
 - [Truffle](https://trufflesuite.com/docs/truffle/): Truffle is a development environment, asset pipeline, and testing framework for developing smart contracts.
 - [Hardhat](https://hardhat.org): Hardhat is an Ethereum development environment.
 Compile your contracts and run them on a development network.
 - [Brownie](https://eth-brownie.readthedocs.io): Brownie is a Python-based development and testing framework for smart contracts.